 - Fluid glucose

-- An exudate contains more than 35 g/l of protein
+Learning bite: A transudate contains less than 25 g/l of protein.
+An exudate contains more than 35 g/l of protein.

-If the pleural fluid contains protein at levels between 25 g/l and 35 g/l then Lights Criteria should be used to decide whether the effusion is a transudate or an exudate14,16.
+If the pleural fluid contains protein at levels between 25 g/l and 35 g/l then Lights Criteria should be used to decide whether the effusion is a transudate or an exudate.

 Lights criteria state that the fluid is an exudate if one or more of the following criteria are met: